remix-run/remix-website/data/posts/css-bundling-in-remix.md

 ## Tailwind

 One of the most popular CSS solutions in the Remix ecosystem is [Tailwind](https://tailwindcss.com/).
-The Remix documentation originally recommended setting up multiple npm scripts to run alongside the core Remix scripts.
+The Remix documentation originally recommended setting up multiple npm scripts to co-ordinate the Tailwind CLI alongside Remix.

 ```json
 {